dCO2/rococo/_posts/2022-08-17-project-mnemosyne.md

 ### Principles for organizing Anki decks
 - [Anki helps you plant a thought](),
 - [Anki helps move from an old thought to a recent thought so that moving from a recent thought to an old one becomes easier](),
-  - In my review session today--29th August 2022, I was shown a particular note for a concept I had been thinking about.
+  - In my review session today—29th August 2022, I was shown a particular note for a concept I had been thinking about.
 I created the note on the 7th of July 2022.
-This was before I had a conversation around the topic of the note with a friend recently--August 27th 2022.
+This was before I had a conversation around the topic of the note with a friend recently—August 27th 2022.
 My mind did not think about the note when we had the conversation.
 I guess the note had been infrequent during my review sessions.
 But on seeing the note today, and meditating on it, my mind was reminded of the conversation I had had with my friend.
 This is basically a kind of serendipity, a salience of ideas--Anki fosters serendipitous living.
   - In this case, the old thought is actually old because it was "ankified".
 - [Anki as catalyst for habitual thought](),
 - [Anki as stream of urgent todos](),